ayacoo/video-validator/README.md

 composer require ayacoo/video-validator
 ```

+Do not forget to activate the extension in the extension manager and to update the database once, so that the two new
+fields are added.

 ### 2.2 How it works

 The extension fetches all files from the sys_file that are linked to this extension based on the extension, e.g.